 Registration + Fees

 Course: PADX 900

-Classes meet twice a month on Saturdays during the Fall and Spring semesters, including a special class meeting on interreligious dialogue* on Sunday, November 12.
+Classes meet twice a month on Saturdays during the Fall and Spring semesters, including a special class meeting on interreligious dialogue.
 Please note that the first class will meet in at the Archdiocesan Catholic Center, Mezzanine Room, 3424 Wilshire Blvd, Los Angeles, CA 90010.
-All other class meetings are listed below:
+Class meetings are listed below:

 Archdiocesan Catholic Center (first class meeting)

 LMU Westchester Campus